 In comparison to other dog breeds, they are very healthy.
 However, they still may suffer from genetic diseases such as hip and elbow dysplasia, luxating patella and eye diseases such as progressive retinal atrophy, cataract, corneal dystrophy and retinal dysplasia

 Labradors love to eat, therefore, when they are not active, they may easily get obese.
-The obesity is the most serious problem concerning dogs.
-Research show that at least 25 % of dogs in the US are overweight.
+Obesity is the most serious problem concerning dogs.
+Research shows that at least 25 % of dogs in the US are overweight.

 Detailed information / size